marinajnyu/marinajnyu.github.io/README.md

+# WIP

+# Getting Started

+npm install
+npm run dev

+Open http://localhost:5174/ with your browser to see the result.

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: